cloudbees/cloudbees-examples/cloudbees-cd/kubernetes/gke/prod.md

     ```
 ## Create a GKE cluster

+The next steps in this example demonstrate how to create a GKE cluster, which includes the CSI driver for managing network file storage:

-- Create a GKE cluster with CSI driver enabled
+1. Create a GKE cluster with CSI driver enabled:
     ```bash
     gcloud container clusters create "$GKE_CLUSTER_NAME" \
     --project="$GCP_PROJECT" \